mogoman/Skical/README.md

 - amount of free slot checking in place
 - object maintains own free slot checks
 - added admin security
+- add constraints to signup (max 5 and payment "on bus" and "transfer")
+- setup configuration for sign on, lost password etc. process
+- setup project on hosted server for demoing
+- setup roles for admin and backend users

 Todo list still to do
 ---------------------

-- add constraints to signup (max 5 etc)
-- setup roles for admin and backend users
-- setup configuration for sign on, lost password etc. process
-- setup project on hosted server for demoing